 Ketamine’s mechanism of action is different from other antidepressant medications.
 It acts on NMDA and AMPA receptors, affecting the balance between the calming neurotransmitter GABA and the excitatory/stress neurotransmitter glutamate.

 It also boosts the production of BDNF (brain-derived neurotrophic factor), which in turn promotes brain health and neuroplasticity.
-This mechanism may be why ketamine has antidepressant effects when other drugs that act on the same receptors don’t have the same effects.
+This mechanism may be why ketamine has antidepressant effects while other drugs that act on NMDA receptors don’t.

 Some research suggests that people with depression may have abnormalities related to their NMDA receptors.
 This can produce glutamate overactivity, leading to hyperexcitation in the brain, known as excitotoxicity.

-Ketamine is typically given at a dose of 0.4-0.5 mg per kg of body weight, which is a lower dose than would be used for anesthesia, with 1-2 doses per week.
-It’s given as an intravenous infusion.
-The effect from each dose typically lasts 3-7 days, but can last up to 15 days.
+Ketamine is typically given at a dose of 0.4-0.5 mg per kg of body weight, which is lower than the usual anesthesia dose.
+It’s given in 1-2 doses per week as an intravenous infusion.
+The effect from each dose typically lasts 3-7 days, but it can last up to 15 days.

 Side effects are supposed to be generally mild and wear off within 2 hours.
 While harmful effects on the bladder can occur at high doses, this hasn’t been demonstrated at the doses used for depression treatment.
 Dissociative effects can occur during the infusion and in that 2-hour window after the dose, which could potentially limit the tolerability for some people.